 “The Student Fee Advisory Committee (SFAC) supports the extension and subsequent increases because it will allow for the Sustainability Office to continue operations and increase student leadership in sustainability achievements in and outside of the UC Santa Cruz campus.
 We acknowledge that if this fee is not passed the services they offer will be further reduced.”

-New Draft statement: “We support the extension and subsequent increases because it will allow for the Sustainability Office to continue operations and increase student leadership in sustainability achievements in and outside of the UC Santa Cruz campus.
+New Draft statement: “We support the re-establishment of this fee and the subsequent increases because it will allow for the Sustainability Office to continue operations and increase .
 We acknowledge that if this fee is not passed the services they offer will be further reduced.”

 Motion for edits and new statement to or not to support